-Exploding in popularity because of its many health benefits and probiotics, Kombucha is a delicious sour, effervescent beverage that’s here to stay.
+Exploding in popularity because of its many health benefits and probiotics.
+The probiotics in kombucha make it a delicious sour, effervescent beverage that’s here to stay.
 Kombucha can be brewed with black, green, or white tea...so why is black tea most common?
 Let’s dive into some history to learn more!

 HISTORY OF BLACK TEA AND KOMBUCHA